jereloh/vcf-offline-depot-automation/README.md

-### Important Disclaimer
+> [!IMPORTANT]

-**Use at your own risk.
-This code was generated with the help of AI.**
+> **Use at your own risk.**
+> This code was generated with the help of AI.
 Always review scripts before running them in a production environment.
 This software is provided "as is", without warranty of any kind.

 # VCF Offline Depot Automation